 LLM students and their families are integrated into the law school community throughout the program.
 Students are encouraged to participate in any of the over 45 student groups at the law school including the LLM Student Association.

 LLM students are also part of the larger Cornell University graduate student community and are welcome to use the various resources available throughout the university.
-From the Big Red Barn Graduate Student Center to the Graduate and Professional Student Assembly to the International Students & Scholars Office, LLM students can become involved and gain assistance from a variety of resources.
+From the Big Red Barn Graduate Student Center to the Graduate and Professional Student Assembly to the Office of Global Learning, LLM students can become involved and gain assistance from a variety of resources.

 Our students value our unique location in Ithaca, New York.
 For years, Ithaca has been known for offering small-town life with the cultural qualities of a larger metropolitan area.
 From hiking to wine tasting, water sports to theater, Ithaca is the perfect mixture of natural, outdoor experiences combined with creative, innovative people.
 For more information, go to visitithaca.com.

-Cornell University operates a number of graduate student housing facilities, including housing for families.
+Cornell University operates on-campus graduate and professional student housing facilities, including housing for families.
 Private houses, apartments, and cooperatives are within easy walking distance of the Law School.

 Tuition and Financial Aid

 Pursuing a legal degree is an investment in your future.
 To prepare for this investment, it is important to make sure that you are financially ready to take on the costs associated with attendance.
 Tuition for the LLM program is $77,508 for the 2023-2024 academic year.

-Cornell Law also provides a number of financial awards to LLM students based on merit and need.
+Cornell Law provides a number of financial awards to LLM students based on merit.
 More information regarding scholarships and financial aid may be found at Tuition and Financial Aid.

 Application Information and Deadlines